CoRE-Lab-UCF/Pollack_et_al_2024/README.md

 ### 6. Conversion from "*.mat" to ascii file

 We converted the Combined Flood Hazard matlab data files to ascii for the further analyses of this study.
 To do that, we used the script "mat2asciiWD.m" in "Scripts_Flood".
 Note that the paths of the inputs and outputs need to be modified in the script.
+The final Flood Hazard layers in ascii format can be found in 10.5281/zenodo.14260629

 **Input**:
 - `'dem_subgrid_1m_nbd.asc'` from "Data_Flood_Modeling"